Cloud4Wi-Create/geosdk/overview.md

 ## Trigger Platform

-Cloud4Wi Analytics Trigger Platform allows to monitor even complex events and to perform one or more actions when they occur.
+Cloud4Wi Geo Trigger Platform allows to monitor even complex events and to perform one or more actions when they occur.

 The event to be monitored is defined through a *Trigger* Resource.
 The action(s) to be performed are indicated through an *Hook* Resource.